google/recursive-version-control-system/README.md

 That, in turn, is the primary extension mechanism for rvcs, as signature types can be defined to hold any data you want.

+### Sign and Verify Helpers

+Identities are of the form `<namespace>::<contents>`.
+In order to be able to publish a snapshot with a given identity, you must have "sign" and "verify" helpers located somewhere in your local system path.

+These helpers will always be named of the form `rvcs-sign-<namespace>` and `rvcs-verify-<namespace>`, where `<namespace>` is the prefix of the identity that comes before the first pair of colons.

+So, for example, to publish a snapshot with the identity `example::user`, you must have two programs in your system path named `rvcs-sign-example` and `rvcs-verify-example`.

+The sign helper takes up to three arguments; the contents of the identity that follow the first pair of colons (e.g. for `example::user`, this would be `user`), the hash of the snapshot to sign, and if the hash of the previous signature created for that identity (if any).

+If it is successful, then it outputs the hash of the snapshot of the generated signature to standard out and exits with a status code of `0`.

+The verify helper does the reverse of that.
+It takes two arguments; the contents of the identity and the hash of the generated signature.
+It then verifies that this signature is valid for the specified identity.

+If it is, then the verify helper outputs the hash of the signed snapshot to standard out and exits with a status code of `0`.

+There are example sign and verify helpers in the `extensions` directory that demonstrate how to sign and verify signatures using SSH keys.

 ## Mirrors